pairinteraction/pairinteraction/README.md

 * **Electric and magnetic fields in arbitrary directions** can be included in the calculations.
 Diamagnetism is supported.

-## Please Cite
+## How to Cite

+If you use pairinteraction in your research, please cite our tutorial paper:

 > Sebastian Weber, Christoph Tresp, Henri Menke, Alban Urvoy, Ofer Firstenberg, Hans Peter Büchler, Sebastian Hofferberth, *Tutorial: Calculation of Rydberg interaction potentials*, [J. Phys.
 B: At.
 Mol.
 Opt.
 Phys.
 50, 133001 (2017)][journal-link], [arXiv:1612.08053][arXiv-link]

-The pairinteraction software relies on quantum defects provided by the community.
-Please consider citing relevant publications for your atomic species alongside pairinteraction.
+Pairinteraction relies on quantum defects provided by the community.
+Consider citing relevant publications for your atomic species alongside pairinteraction.

 <details>
-<summary>Click to expand the table of quantum defect references</summary>
+<summary><b>Click to expand for quantum defect references</b></summary>

 | Element | Model                 | Identifier     | References                                                                                                                                                   |
 |---------|-----------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|